PRINCIPLES OF ACCOUNTING - 2021/2

 Be reflective.
 Learn from your experiences.
 Review your study activities regularly and consider whether our strategies are working well.

-- Enable students to apply accounting principles to the business planning process and develop the skills used by business for management control
+- Apply accounting principles to the business planning process and develop the skills used by business for management control

 C - Cognitive/analytical